dswenn/dswenn.github.io/library.md

 55. The World Café: Shaping Our Futures Through Conversations that Matter by Juanita Brown
 56. On China by Henry Kissinger
 57. Good Economics for Hard Times by Abhijit Banerjee and Esther Duflo
-58. Edible Forest Gardens Vol 1 by Dave Jacke & Eric Toensmeier
-59. Persepolis by Marjane Satrapi
+58. Persepolis by Marjane Satrapi
+59. White Teeth by Zadie Smith
+60. toast by Nigel Slater